feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 - **Escape** or moving the mouse out of the viewport cancels an in-progress box

 **Arrange (multi-area quick menu):**
-- The **Arrange** button opens a menu with **Align** and **Distribute**
+- Select at least 2 cortical areas in the same circuit.
+The quick menu shows **Arrange**
+- Hover or click **Arrange** to open **Align** and **Distribute**.
+Each has **X**, **Y**, and **Z**
-- **Align X, Y, or Z** moves every selected area so that axis matches the lowest value in the selection
+- **Align** moves every selected area so the chosen axis matches the lowest value in the selection.
+The other two axes stay put
-- **Distribute X, Y, or Z** keeps the outermost areas fixed and spaces the others evenly along that axis
-- Distribute needs at least 3 areas.
-Every selected area must be in the same circuit
+- **Distribute** needs at least 3 areas.
+The outermost areas stay fixed, and the areas between them are spaced evenly on that axis.
+Spacing uses whole voxels, so neighboring gaps differ by at most one
+- Reserved core areas cannot be arranged.
+If the selection mixes circuits, or includes a reserved core area, Arrange stays disabled
+- The quick menu stays open after a successful arrange
+- Arrange is one undo step

-**Undo position and area deletes:**
+**Undo and redo:**
-- **Ctrl+Z** (Cmd+Z on macOS) reverses the last saved position change or cortical-area delete
+- **Ctrl+Z** (Cmd+Z on macOS) reverses the last saved step
-- **Shift+Ctrl+Z** (Shift+Cmd+Z) applies it again
+- **Shift+Ctrl+Z** (Shift+Cmd+Z) applies that step again
+- You can step backward through several changes, then forward again
-- One drag, Arrange, circuit-builder move, layout save, or area delete is one step
+- One step is one 3D drag, Arrange, Circuit Builder move, automatic layout, circuit position edit, area position edit, or area delete
-- Undoing a delete creates the area again and restores its properties and mappings.
-The new area receives a new id
-- Circuit, classifier, core, and interconnect deletes are not undone
+- A text field keeps its own undo.
+Ctrl+Z there does not change the genome
+- Ctrl+Z is ignored while a 3D move is still being dragged
 - The history lasts for this genome session and clears when another genome loads

+**Undoing an area delete:**
+- The area is created again with its properties and its mappings in and out
+- FEAGI assigns a new id.
+A memory area's replay target is created again from those mappings
+- Learned synapse weights are not restored
+- One multi-select delete is one step.
+Only the areas FEAGI deleted are in that step
+- Custom areas, memory areas, and input/output areas can be restored.
+Input and output areas need their device type to still be available
+- Circuit deletes, classifier deletes, core-area deletes, and interconnect deletes are not undone

 ### Clear Selection